Home > Courses

 Study English in a group setting

 Linguistics 380 covers spoken English skills and is offered in all four quarters.
-In the summer and fall, this course focuses on pronunciation and intonation.
-In the winter, the focus is on fluency, conversation, and culture.
-In the spring, the focus shifts to academic presentations.
+In the fall, this course focuses on pronunciation and intonation.
+In the winter, the focus is on fluency, conversation, and culture and academic presentations.
+In the spring, we offer a section on functions of American English and preparation for the SPEAK test.
 Special sections of Linguistics 380 are designated for students in the Integrated Academic Skills program in fall and winter quarters.

 Students and scholars of The Graduate School have first priority for registration in our courses, and students who register via CAESAR have priority over auditors.
-Please note that PhD students may not audit courses, they may only participate as registered students.
+Please note that graduage students may not audit courses, they may only participate as registered students.

 To be notified when registration opens, please make sure to sign up for our mailing list by sending a request via e-mail to firstname.lastname@example.org.
 For more information on eligibility and how to register for our courses, please visit our registration page.

 For more information on course meeting dates, times, and instructors, please see our yearly course schedule.